IT’s Time to even it up

 Right now, we have an economy that prioritises profit over people, and places wealth in the hands of a small few.
 We can change this.
 Together, we can build the economic and social tracks that get everyone to where they need to go, and leave no-one behind.

-At Oxfam we work to lay down the tracks that make it possible for all people to arrive at a meaningful and abundant life.
+For all people to arrive at a meaningful and abundant life.
 These tracks are the laws and policies that shape the journeys people take through their lives – both in New Zealand and across the world.
 When these tracks are not there, or broken, people struggle to get food on the table for their families, can’t see a nurse when they are sick, or can’t get a job simply because of who they are.

 We refuse to accept this situation.
 We devote our energy to making sure tracks are in place to get everyone to a place where they can flourish.
 You can join us.